Skip to main content

 Next steps and expectations

-SFU’s Faculty of Psychology currently spearheads the university-wide reform process by financing a position within its research office, serving as a pilot project.
+SFU’s Faculty of Psychology currently spearheads the university-wide reform process by financing a position within its research office as a pilot project.
 The Faculty’s unique research profile comprises a diversity of methods and approaches, ranging from natural and social sciences to cultural studies, humanities, and interdisciplinary research.
 For such pioneering work in research niches, appropriate standards for research evaluation are especially important.
-The research office is now facilitating a faculty-wide working group in which researchers get the chance to contribute to the development of appropriate assessment criteria, according to the standards in their respective research fields.
-The pilot project further aims at facilitating exchange with other faculties as well as other research institutions within the CoARA.
+The research office therefore facilitates a faculty-wide working group in which researchers contribute to the development of appropriate assessment criteria, according to the standards in their respective research fields, traditions and communities.
+The pilot project further aims at promoting exchange with other faculties as well as other research institutions and organizations within the CoARA.

 Contact: